Long distance vs cross country: what counts as long distance?

 Anything past 1,500 miles starts behaving like a cross-country move where time and fuel meaningfully change the cheapest option.

-Numbers reflect mid-week, mid-month bookings outside June–August peak.
-Weekend and end-of-month moves run 15–30% higher across every option.
+The modelled figures assume mid-week, mid-month bookings outside the summer peak.
+Weekend and end-of-month moves price higher across every option, because that is when demand for crews and equipment concentrates.

 When DIY truck rental wins (and when it does not)